Richard Kleindienst

 Richard Gordon Kleindienst (August 5, 1923 – February 3, 2000) was an American lawyer, politician, and U.S. Attorney General during the early stages of Watergate political scandal.
+He resigned his post in disgrace for his involvement in the Watergate cover-up.

 Early life and career

 Kleindienst was born August 5, 1923, in Winslow, Arizona, the son of Gladys (Love) and Alfred R. Kleindienst.
 He attended the University of Arizona before serving in the United States Army Air Forces from 1943 to 1946.
 Following his military service, he attended Harvard College and Harvard Law School, graduating from the latter in 1950.

 From 1953 to 1954, he served in the Arizona House of Representatives; he followed that with some 15 years of private legal practice.
 He concurrently was Arizona Republican Party chairman from 1956 to 1960 and 1961 to 1963, and in the 1964 Arizona gubernatorial election, the Republican candidate for Governor of Arizona, losing the general election to Sam Goddard, 53–47%.

-Role in Goldwater Campaign
+Role in Goldwater campaign

 On January 3, 1964, Barry Goldwater asked his friend Kleindienst to serve as Director of Operations in his presidential campaign.
 Goldwater stipulated that he would only respond to the "draft Goldwater" movement if the campaign were led by three Republicans close to him: Kleindienst, Denison Kitchel as Campaign Manager, and Dean Burch as Assistant Campaign Manager.

 Kleindienst had never worked on a national campaign.
 Political experts told Goldwater that F. Clifton White, an experienced GOP operative, would be a better choice.
 Goldwater rejected this change, but did agree to Kleindienst and White sharing the role.